hydrogeolab/WGA_RWPT/README.md

 The code is currently being revised.
 A new version will be uploaded soon.

 WGA_RWPT ("Warm-start Genetic algorithm coupled with Random-Walk Particle Tracking" ) is a MATLAB/OCTAVE and Python code.
 It can be used to optimize hydraulic barriers (HBs) used for solute plume containment in polluted aquifers.
-WGA_RWPY is framed on a simulation–optimization framework that coupled a warm-start genetic algorithm (GA) with parallel RWPT to identify minimal pumping rates for HB containment in a computationally efficient manner.
+WGA_RWPT is framed on a simulation–optimization framework that coupled a warm-start genetic algorithm (GA) with parallel RWPT to identify minimal pumping rates for HB containment in a computationally efficient manner.

 For more information and for using it, please refer to and cite
 D. Pedretti, "_Hydraulic barrier optimization under stochastic solute transport: effects of dispersion, particle discretization, and algorithmic initialization_" (under review on Water Resources Research).